‘Sportsman’s groin’ occurs when the muscles or tendons of the lower abdominal wall are weakened as the result of repeated micro-injuries.

-A Sportsman's Hernia is carried out under general anaesthetic.
+Sportsman's hernia surgery is carried out under general anaesthetic.
 The procedure normally takes between 45 minutes to an hour and patients are normally kept in hospital overnight.
-At Spire Washington Hospital a minimal repair technique is used for Sportman's hernia.
+At Spire Healthcare a minimal repair technique is used for Sportsman's hernia.

 Recovery is dependent on the fitness of the patient prior to the surgery however it is normally advised that it will take 6 to 8 weeks to be back to normal.
-Post-operatively (after surgery) it is recommended that patients see a physiotherapist to aid their recovery and rehabilitation.
+After surgery, it is recommended that patients see a physiotherapist to aid their recovery and rehabilitation.